 People visiting your site will see these testimonials and know that you’ve helped others to solve their problems.
-This can help to make your information seem more credible, or at least keep new readers intrigued long enough to read some of your content and form their own opinion.
+This can make your information seem more credible or at least keep new readers intrigued long enough to read some of your content and form their own opinion.

 A lot of people put too much emphasis on search engine optimization (SEO).
 There are thousands of books and blogs dedicated to the subject.
 While some of these are good, many of them are bogged down in technical details that will confuse all but the most experienced of webmasters.

 To write articles that rank well, you need to produce great content that people want to read.

 Your goal with creating website content should almost always be to keep the reader on the page.

 One of the major ranking factors that search engines like Google and Bing use to determine a web page’s rank is the time readers spend on your site.
 More time leads to a better rank.
 Less time and your rank get worse.

 By writing interesting content that people want to read, visitors will naturally stay on your site for longer.
 Additionally, many of the people visiting your site will want to read more.

 Try to find ways that you can naturally link articles and web pages together.
 This helps people find more of your amazing content and it also keeps them on your website longer.
 Google will notice that readers are sticking around and you’ll get a big bump in your search engine rankings.